Skip to content

 Officiant’s dress code

 Make sure your officiant is dressed in a neutral color (black, grey).
-Gently tell them to avoid vivid colors such as red (except if you want the attention to be focused on them).
+Gently tell them to avoid vivid colors such as red (except if you want the attention to be focused on them an not on you).

 french touch photography